 I hope I made myself clear enough.
-In this article I hope to explain that no matter how down you feel, DO NOT CANCEL YOUR SCORES.
+No matter how down you feel about your performance, DO NOT CANCEL YOUR SCORES.
 I’m not even going to tell you how to do it in this article; that’s how strongly I feel.

-There is no better way to burn time and money than cancelling ACT scores.
+There is no better way to burn time and money than canceling ACT scores.
 Even if you took the ACT without any preparation, you still invested at least $40 and your hard effort over four hours.
-Personally, it seems such a shame to make all that meaningless.
+Don’t let all that go to waste!

-First, even if you ‘bombed’ the ACT, you’ll still receive a clear cut set of results that explain your strengths and weaknesses.
-Even bad results are an invaluable tool.
+First, even if you “bombed” the ACT, you’ll still receive a clear-cut set of results that explains your strengths and weaknesses.
+Even bad results are an invaluable tool for getting great ACT scores next time.
 After all, the best generals learn the most from their worst defeats.
 With a similar mindset, you can plan your strategy for the next time you and the ACT do battle.

-Another reason has to do about a fear many students have about ACT results: they don’t want colleges finding out if they bomb.
-In high school I was one of those students.
-I had my eyes set on some competitive colleges, and I wanted to make sure that there was never a moment when my application didn’t shine.
-But here’s the thing: most colleges only care about the highest ACT score you earn, even if you do a little worse on the second try.
+Many students also worry about colleges seeing their low ACT scores.
+I totally get it—you want to make sure there’s not a single moment when your application doesn’t shine.
+But here’s the thing: most colleges only care about the highest ACT score you earn.
+And that’s true even if you do a little worse on the second try.

 Other collegessuperscore ACT results, meaning that if your highest sub-scores in English, Math, Reading, and Science were on different test dates, the college will only consider your highest scores.
 It’s like making a version of standardized test version of Frankenstein, but using only the best parts!